Tracing the Troublemakers: How To Research Your Criminal Ancestors

 Some great newspaper sites to try are:

-The Washington State Archives has a Walla Walla Penitentiary database with record extracts for 10,000 inmates from 1887 to 1922.
+The Washington State Archives has a Walla Walla Penitentiary database with records of prisoners from 1887 to 1922.
 The files may have the parents' birthplaces, military service, marital status, photographs, physical description, names of relatives, and court records.

 Just a few of those sub-collections are:

-Be sure to also check town and county historical societies, as they could have files from the local jails.
+Be sure to also check town and county historical societies, as they could have old inmate records from the local jails.

 Black Sheep Ancestors has links to outlaw and criminal ancestor searches, court records, and executions in the US.
-There's also some UK and Canada resources.
+There are also some UK and Canadian resources.

 The Criminal Ancestors Facebook group helps people find criminal records for genealogy.

-Patterson Smith, an antiquarian bookseller, has created a database of true crime detective magazines with info on victims, perpetrators, crime location, and year.
+Patterson Smith made a database of info from true crime detective magazines with victims, perpetrators, crime location, and year.

 How To Research Your Orphan Ancestors